Sellers are now feeling the heat, as well.

 Allowing sellers to have a say in accepting showing requests — without you having to act as the middle person — can help streamline the process, leads to less headaches and offers peace of mind for all involved.

 Your goal as a real estate listing agent is to navigate your seller through the home-selling process as smoothly as possible.
-By empowering your clients with tools to help them make a stressful time seem less so, you’re also building a genuine, trusting relationship that will not only leave clients remembering how enjoyable of an experience selling their home was, but also the role you played in it.
+By empowering your clients with tools to help them make a stressful time seem less so, you’re also building a genuine, trusting relationship with happy sellers that will not only leave clients remembering how enjoyable of an experience selling their home was, but also the role you played in it.

 Download the ShowingTime mobile app so you and your sellers can request and confirm showings, manage showing feedback and share listing activity reports.